Spirit Camp

 Campers should bring everything they need for a full week of overnight camp.

-We recommend bringing hygiene products, clothing, swimwear, towels, bedding, a pillow and all of their medical equipment and medications.
+We recommend bringing hygiene products, clothing, swimwear, towels, bedding, a pillow, and all their medical equipment and medications.
 We ask that campers bring medications in the original bottles they received them in from their doctor or pharmacist.

 View our full camp packing list.